 Which features of patch management tools do you find the most valuable?

 Bodner: The more automation, the better!
-And the more reporting in words that normal people can understand, the easier it is to make good decisions.
+And the more reporting in words ordinary people can understand, the easier it is to make good decisions.

 Hassel: Setting automated tools for operating systems tends to increase buy-in and the opportunity to auto-update.